Renuk9390/ChatGPTvsGoogleGemini/code/readme.md

-All the notebooks relating to semantic similarity, classification and novelty passage retrieval are added here /code/..!
+All the notebooks relating to semantic similarity, classification and novelty passage retrieval are added here: /ChatGPTvsGoogleGemini/code/
+/..!